ProjectDragonRealms/RealmsVoiceSearchv1.3/README.md

  Version 1.3
  ```
 ## Introduction:
-Realms Voice Search is a Python Intergrated Voice Search Assistant, which can be used for searching any information by just asking to him.
-Play Games, Riddles, Jokes, Stories, Researches, Assignments.
-Realms VSv1.3 will get you Information from any corner of the world.
+Realms Voice Search is a Python Integrated Voice Search Assistant that can be asked to search for any information.
+Play games, jokes, stories, research projects, and homework.
+With Realms VSv1.3, you may access information from anywhere in the globe.
+Realms VSv1.3 is created with Python 3.11 and a RealmIntergratedBrain package that will be provided to the public shortly for many uses like as programming a robot, AI, voice assistants, and so on.